 Numerical models became more and more sophisticated to attempt to explain the inexplicable phenomena in an inappropriate physical context omitting the essential.
 It was to miss out our ignorance in the natural climate variability and its causes.
 Subsequently the anthropogenic warming became less and less credible in view of the stagnation of global temperature after 2004 despite the increase in carbon dioxide.
 Also, consider the causes of global warming realistically is an absolute necessity in a context where obscurantism has given way to pseudo-scientific arguments claimed by the IPCC.

 Our ignorance of the mechanisms controlling climate variability results from the fact that research has mainly focused on atmospheric phenomena over the last few decades, whether they refer to human activities or solar cycles.
 But the driver of climate change is not the atmosphere but oceans, the atmosphere playing only the role of vector between oceans and continents, like the El Niño phenomenon (Pinault, 2016).
 The oceans resonate with solar and orbital cycles, storing or on the contrary restoring heat: the resonance called “gyral” because occurring around the five subtropical gyres, closely affects the energy balance of our planet.
-The amplifying effect of solar and orbital forcing comes from the positive feedback exerted by the polar current of the gyral baroclinic wave: the oscillation of the thermocline is amplified by the polar current which warms or cools, as the western boundary current accelerates or slows down.
+The amplifying effect of solar and orbital forcing comes from the positive feedback exerted by the polar current of the gyral Rossby wave: the oscillation of the thermocline is amplified by the polar current which warms or cools, as the western boundary current accelerates or slows down.

 Thus, the modulated response of subtropical gyres helps explain, through observations and based on irrefutable physical basis, climate change at different time scales.
 Based on this new phenomenon, this article discusses climate variability with fresh eyes while solving some puzzles on ocean circulation.

-The climate is little subject to human activities
+Climate is only partly subject to human activities

 Global warming in recent decades is not exceptional since, if we look at the past 11,000 years since the last ice age, at least three episodes were warmer than today.
 The current global warming follows the end of the Little Ice Age.